louiebao/louiebao.github.io/_posts/2026-05-21-building-a-simple-ai-agent-with-python-ollama-and-sqlite.md

 Months later, I am no longer content with interacting with coding agents in the CLI.
 I started to wonder what it actually takes to put together an agent myself, like a “Hello World” app, but more functional than a simple chatbot.

+Objectives:
+- Free
+- Lightweight
+- Fast to build
+- No API keys, no accounts, no containers
+- Runs locally and does not connect to any external services

 After a bit of tinkering, I got one working, and in doing so I learned something I would never have learned had I not embarked on this journey.
 Below, I will share the steps for anyone, especially non-technical people to set up an AI agent themselves.
 Of course, the very first prototype is a long way from a real production grade agent, but the fun is real.

 I wanted to mimic the experience of a new user, which is why I chose to build the agent using an old spare Mac.
 Therefore, the steps are intentionally beginner friendly.
 There is only one caveat: you will need to have Homebrew installed on your Mac first.
 If not, that will be your first challenge, go on, get it done, and then come back here.